 Thomas Wetherill (1712-1755) and Sarah Sley (1720-1800).

-I speculated in the story of James Wetherill and Mary Proctor – my 5th great-grandparents – that his parents were Thomas Wetherill and Sarah Sley despite the lack of a baptism record.
+I speculated in the story of James Wetherill and Mary Proctor – my 6th great-grandparents – that his parents were Thomas Wetherill and Sarah Sley despite the lack of a baptism record.
 So there’s a degree of assumption going on when it comes to my 6th great-grandparents.
-However, I’m confident I’ve got the right people based on the available records.
+However, I’m confident I’ve got the right people based on the available records, the lack of alternatives and evidence in wills.

-Where Thomas came from is not 100% certain but the only candidate based on currently available records is a Thomas Wetherall born in Great Yarmouth, Norfolk, in 1712.
+Where Thomas, my 7th great-grandfather, came from is not 100% certain but the only candidate based on currently available records is a Thomas Wetherill born in Great Yarmouth, Norfolk, in 1712.
 He was baptised on 12 December that year at St Nicholas’s Church to parents Thomas Witherell and Mary Corpe.
-However, this would make Thomas Jnr around 33 years of age at the time of his marriage, which is rather late for the period.
+However, this would make Thomas Jnr around 33 years of age at the time of his marriage, which some would consider rather late for the period.

-Sarah came from a reasonably comfortable background judging by the will of her father James Sley, drawn up in 1758.
+Sarah came from a reasonably comfortable background judging by the will of her mariner father James Sley, drawn up in 1758 and published after his death in 1765.
 This mentions his daughter Sarah Wetherill as well as grandchildren James and William and lists, over many pages, his properties in and around Great Yarmouth.
 Sarah was born to him and his wife Susannah Barnes in 1720 and baptised at St Nicholas’s Church in Great Yarmouth on 31 January that year.

-It’s unclear what Thomas did for a living but various records at Norfolk Archives in a collection from 1755-59 point to him being the Water Bailiff and Collector of Haven and Pier Duties in Great Yarmouth in his later years, if not earlier.
-There’s a petition (pictured here) from him to the Mayor and borough assembly to continue in the role for another year, which was granted by the authorities on condition of him giving security and acting under the supervision of an Abel Clifton.
-A subsequent petition of October 1755 from Sarah widow of Thomas Wetherill, late water bailiff, requested payment of the salary he would have received had he lived till the previous Michaelmas.
+It’s unclear what Thomas Wetherill did for a living but various records at Norfolk Archives in a collection from 1755-59 point to him being the Water Bailiff and Collector of Haven and Pier Duties in Great Yarmouth in his later years, if not earlier.
+There’s an undated petition (pictured here) from him to the Mayor and borough assembly to continue in the role for another year, which was granted by the authorities on condition of him giving security and acting under the supervision of an Abel Clifton.
+Another petition from Dover Colby and Abel Clifton was later presented requested recompense for acting jointly as water bailiffs, which they’d done during the sickness of Thomas Wetherill from 17 May 1754 to his death in 1755.
+It was ordered that £60 be paid to Clifton and £80 to Colby.
+A subsequent petition of October 1755 from Sarah, widow of Thomas Wetherill, late water bailiff, requested payment of the salary he would have received had he lived till the previous Michaelmas.
 This noted that she had been left with two children “in a very necessitous condition”.
 This too was granted.
-And yet another petition from Dover Colby and Abel Clifton requested recompense for acting jointly as water bailiff, which they’d done during the sickness of Thomas Wetherill from 17 May 1754 to his death.
-It was ordered that £60 be paid to Clifton and £80 to Colby.

 The Water Bailiff played a significant role in the local community, collecting fees and in the years before Thomas’s appointment carrying the town’s sword before the Mayor in civic processions.